AdobeDocs/pass.en/help/authentication/refreshless-login-and-logout.md

 **Authentication**

-The Adobe Primetime authentication web clients have two ways of authenticating, depending upon the requirements of MVPDs:
+The Adobe Pass authentication web clients have two ways of authenticating, depending upon the requirements of MVPDs:

 1.  **Full-page Redirect -** After the user selects a provider    (configured with full-page redirect) from the MVPD picker on the    Programmer's website, `setSelectedProvider(<mvpd>)` is invoked on the AccessEnabler and the user is redirected to the MVPD's login page.
 After the user provides valid credentials he is redirected back to the Programmer's website.
-The AccessEnabler is initialized and the authentication token is retrieved from Adobe Primetime authentication during `setRequestor`.
+The AccessEnabler is initialized and the authentication token is retrieved from Adobe Pass authentication during `setRequestor`.
 1.  **iFrame / Popup Window -** After the user selects a provider (configured with iFrame), `setSelectedProvider(<mvpd>)` is invoked on the AccessEnabler.
 This action will trigger the `createIFrame(width, height)` callback, notifying the Programmer to create an iFrame (or popup - depending on the browser/preferences) with the name `"mvpdframe"` and the provided dimensions.
 After the iFrame/popup is created, the AccessEnabler loads the MVPD's login page in the iFrame/popup.
-The user provides valid credentials and the iFrame/popup is redirected to Adobe Primetime authentication, which returns a JS snippet that closes the iFrame/popup and reloads the parent page (Programmer website).
+The user provides valid credentials and the iFrame/popup is redirected to Adobe Pass authentication, which returns a JS snippet that closes the iFrame/popup and reloads the parent page (Programmer website).
 Similarly to flow 1, the authentication token is retrieved during `setRequestor`.

 The `displayProviderDialog` callback (triggered by `getAuthentication`/`getAuthorization`) returns a list of MVPDs and their appropriate settings.
 The `iFrameRequired` property of an MVPD allows the Programmer to know if it should activate flow 1 or flow 2.
 Note that the Programmer is required to take extra action (creating an iFrame/popup) only for flow 2.